-Analysis of results and reflection: We concur that item 2.C.1. (expanding the parking lot and constructing it in an environmentally responsible manner) is needed.
-In light of the future Visitor Center expansion and renovation project likely using the existing parking lot as a storage and lay down area, we think this would be best addressed post-construction.
+Analysis of results and reflection: There are no changes for this year's reporting from previous year.
+We concur that item 2.C.1. (expanding the parking lot and constructing it in an environmentally responsible manner) is needed.
+In light of the future Visitor Center expansion and renovation project likely using the existing parking lot as a storage and lay down area, wethink this would be best addressed post-construction.